bitToQubits/Reorganized/README.md

 ## Endpoints

 To syncronize Reorganized with the Better Group API, execute the ``sincronization.py`` inside the scripts folder.
+Make sure you execute it with the python executable that is located inside the venv folder in your project.

 Base Path